193 Bratenahl Road

 Frank and Sarah Robison acquired the twenty-acre property on November 8, 1893.
 They demolished the Clark home to make room to build their new home.
 The grand view of the lake from three sides of the house likely closed the deal.

-The estate, including a water tower, carriage house, and stable, was among the largest in the area.
-California privet hedges planted in front of the carriage house and stable and along the bank of the lake gave the name Villa Hedges.
+The estate, including a thirty-four room home, a water tower, a carriage house, and a stable, was among the largest in the area.
+California privet hedges planted in front of the carriage house and stable and along the lake's bank gave the name Villa Hedges.
 The gracious home, with its beautiful gardens, provided an ideal setting for entertaining friends and associates.

 Sophia Strong Taylor decided to leave Taylorhurst at Terrace Road and Taylor Hill in East Cleveland.
 She acquired Villa Hedges on October 19, 1915.
 The estate had been reduced to 19 acres but was still the largest parcel of property in the area.
 Mrs. Taylor razed the Robison home and commissioned Charles Sumner Schneider to design her 26-room home completed in 1918.